 What is Crowdsourcing?

-Crowdsourcing is the practice of engaging a ‘crowd’ or group for a common goal — often innovation, problem solving, or efficiency.
-Crowdsourcing can take place on many different levels and across various industries.
+Crowdsourcing is the practice of engaging a ‘crowd’ or group to achieve a common goal — often innovation, problem solving, or efficiency.
+Our crowdsourcing examples show it can take place on many different levels and across various industries.
 Thanks to our growing connectivity, it is now easier than ever for individuals to collectively contribute — whether with ideas, time, expertise, or funds — to a project or cause.
-This collective mobilization is crowdsourcing.
+This collective mobilization delivers benefits of crowdsourcing.

 This phenomenon can provide organizations with access to new ideas and solutions, deeper consumer engagement, opportunities for co-creation, optimization of tasks, and reduced costs.
 The Internet and social media have brought organizations closer to their stakeholders, laying the groundwork for new ways of collaborating and creating value together like never before.
 The approach is being embraced: